gottacatchenall/ColoradoBumblebees/manuscript/main.typ

 === Occurrence Data

 Occurrence data for each species was curated from GBIF within the region of study.
 The dataset of all occurrence records can be found *here*[DOI].
 Each occurrence record is associated with a geospatial coordinate and a timestamp.
-The GBIF dataset consists of XX occurrences from human observation within the bounding box seen FIG XX (BBOX HERE).
+The GBIF dataset consists of XX occurrences from iNaturalist research grade observations within the bounding box seen FIG XX (BBOX HERE).

 === Climate Data

-CHELSA provides 19 bioclimatic variables dating back to 1970 at 1km resolution across Earth’s surfaces @Karger2017CliHig.
-CHELSA also provides these same variables projected into the future until the end of this century.
+WorldClim @Fick2017Worldclim2 provides 19 bioclimatic variables under a baseline climate at 1$"km"^2$  resolution across Earth’s surfaces.
+WorldClim also provides these same variables projected into the future until the end of this century.
 These projections of bioclimatic variables, and the climate projections they are built on, rely on the framework of Shared-Socioeconomic-Pathways @ONeill2014NewSce to describe different scenarios in how humanity responds to climate change.
-These scenarios of climate response vary on two axes: mitigation and adaptation—how humanity will mitigate climate change (i.e. by reducing and eventually reaching net-zero greenhouse gas emissions) and how we will adapt to climate change (i.e. building infrastructure for a warmer world).
+These scenarios of climate response vary on two axes: mitigation (i.e. by reducing and eventually reaching net-zero greenhouse gas emissions) and adaptation to climate change (i.e. building infrastructure for a warmer world).

-We consider three climate scenarios: SSP1-2.6, SSP2-4.5, SSP3-7.0, representing low, moderate, and extreme warming, respectively.
-Projections for the global climate for each of these situations are derived from five different Earth System Models (ESMs) --- GFDL-ESM4 @Held2019StrPer, IPSL_CM6A_LR @Boucher2020PresentationEvaluation, MPI_ESM1_2_HR @Muller2018HigherresolutionVersion, MRI_ESM2_0 @Yukimoto2019MeteorologicalResearch, and UKESM1_0_LL @Good2019MohcUkesm10ll --- which are then translated into bioclimatic variable predictions by CHELSA.
+We consider three climate scenarios: SSP1-2.6, SSP2-4.5, SSP3-7.0, representing low, moderate, and extreme warming, respectively. #note("michael", "ask tim about evidence for ssp245 being what awe are on track for").
+Projections for the global climate for each of these situations are derived from eleven different Earth System Models (ESMs): ACCESS-CM2 @Bi2020ConfigurationSpinup, BCC-CSM2-MR @Xin2018BccBcccsm2mr, CMCC-ESM2 @Lovato2022Cmip6Simulations, EC-Earth3-Veg @Doscher2022Ecearth3Earth, GISS-E2-1-G @Kelley2020Gisse21Configurations, INM-CM5-0 @Volodin2017SimulationPresentday, IPSL-CM6A-LR @Boucher2020PresentationEvaluation, MIROC6 @Tatebe2019DescriptionBasic,MPI-ESM1-2-HR @Muller2018HigherresolutionVersion, MRI-ESM2-0 @Yukimoto2019MeteorologicalResearch, and UKESM1_0_LL @Good2019MohcUkesm10ll --- which are then translated into bioclimatic variable predictions by WorldClim.

 == Species Distribution Models

-Species distributions were fit using occurrence data from GBIF and SpeciesDistributionToolkit.jl @Poisot2025JuliaToolkit and EvoTrees.jl @Desgagne-Bouchard2025EvovestEvotreesjl.
-The 19 CHELSA bioclimatic variables were used as environmental predictors @Karger2017CliHig.
-For each species, pseudoabsences are generated using "background thickening” @Vollering2019BunchingBackground --- where points are selected in proportion to their minimum distance to an observed prsences --- with no pseudoabsences allowed within a XXkm buffer of any GBIF occurrence record for that particular species.
+Species distributions are constructed using occurrence data from GBIF using the packages SpeciesDistributionToolkit.jl @Poisot2025JuliaToolkit and EvoTrees.jl @Desgagne-Bouchard2025EvovestEvotreesjl in the Julia language.
+The 19 baseline bioclimatic variables from WorldClim @Fick2017Worldclim2 used as environmental predictors.
+For each species, pseudoabsences are generated using "background thickening” @Vollering2019BunchingBackground, where points are selected in proportion to their minimum distance to an observed prsences, with no pseudoabsences allowed within a buffer of any GBIF occurrence record for that particular species.
+The size of the buffer for each species was selected via hyperparameter optimization (see next paragraph).
 To infer the spatial distribution of each species, we used EvoTrees.jl to fit Boosted Regression Trees (BRT) with Gaussian loss metric.
-The use of this loss metric means each node in the classification tree is estimated as a Gaussian distribution via maximum-likelihood estimation, and therefore after fitting we have explicit variance around each split in each tree, and hence a total uncertainty value associated with each pixel can be constructed by aggregating the variance at each in the classification tree.
+The use of this a Gaussian loss metric means each node in the classification tree is estimated as a Gaussian distribution via maximum-likelihood estimation, and therefore after fitting we have explicit variance around each split in each tree, and hence a total uncertainty value associated with each pixel can be constructed by aggregating the variance at each in the classification tree.

-SDMs were fit using an TODO-fold crossvalidation.
-Thresholding was done by selecting the value that maximizes Matthew's Correlation Coefficient (MCC).
-The mean ROC-AUC across all SDM fits is XX TK, the mean value of MCC is XX, and the distribution of both MCC and ROC-AUC for each species are visible in Appendix A4.
+SDMs were evaluating using 5-fold crossvalidation.
+Performance metrics were computed only on the out-of-fold predictions for each data point.
+Many metrics havea been proposed for evaluating species distribution models --- here we use Matthew's Correlation Coefficient (MCC) as an assessment of SDM performance and comparison, and perform the final thresholding of the model by selecting the value that maximizes informedness following the arguments made by #cite(<Poisot2023GuiPre>, form: "prose"), #cite(<Delgado2019WhyCohens>, form: "prose"), and #cite(<Chicco2021MatthewsCorrelation>, form: "prose").

+We optimize the following hyperparameters: the maximum depth of each tree in the BRT (too few results in underfitting, and too many results in overfitting), the ratio of pseudoabsences to total number of presences, and the buffer radius around each presence around which no pseudoabsence is allowed.
+We do this via grid search, i.e. testing each combination of hyperparameter values across a fixed range.
+For the maximum depth of each tree, we test values in the range ${4,6,8,10}$.
+For the ratio of pseudoabsences to presences, we use the range ${0.5, 1., dots, 2.5, 3}$, and for the pseudoabsence buffer distance (in kilometers) we use the range ${5, 10, dots, 25}$.
+This results in a total of 120 models fit for each species, and the set of hyperparameters that yields the highest MCC is chosen for the final model fit.

-Individual distribution models for each species are available in Appendix A1, and visualization of projected shifts for each species are in Appendix A2.
+After model capacity is assessed using crossvalidation and the best hyperparameters elected via MCC, the final model is fit on the whole dataset, as is best-practice @Hastie2017ElementsStatistical.
+This final model is then applied to all future climate scenarios, and those projections are thresholded using the same optimal threshold as used for the baseline range prediction.
+Predicted baseline ranges for each species are available in Appendix A1, and visualization of projected shifts for each species are in Appendix A2.

 == Phenology Estimation